 Couples often pair up for double dates, the team at Indie Coffee Roasters took the adventure to a new level.
 Alec Tod (Director of Coffee) and Jenny Tod (Director of Brand and Marketing) work alongside Kevin McAndrews (Director of Operations) and Diane McAndrews (Director of Retail).
 The shop is bustling with coffee lovers sipping cold brew, signature latte creations and tea.

 This love story traveled across the world to bring their business to Indiana.
 Tucked away in a strip mall in the Geist area is St. Yared.
 Owners Etenesh and Haile Abebe opened their restaurant in 2013 to introduce Hoosiers to Ethiopian food and their home culture.
 As is custom, most meals are eaten without silverware like the colorful veggie and meat platters served with injera, a spongy bread.
-In 2019, the business is expanding to include a food truck.

 There’s nothing sweeter than turning a passion into a career.
 After raising her children, Debbi Bourgerie was looking for a new adventure.
 She and her husband Michael discovered a historic storefront in downtown Noblesville and opened Rosie’s Place, a breakfast/brunch/lunch spot and bakery, in 2010.
 The eatery quickly became popular among locals with omelets, eggs benedict and sweet treats like oooey gooey butter cookies.
 They opened a Carmel location in late 2018.